 Scar / Mark / Tattoo (SMT) Image Transmission Requirements

 Normally, the photographic image would be captured and later formatted into an ANSI/NIST-ITL transaction prior to relaying to another site.
 There is no need for an ANSI/NIST-ITL format to be generated by the image capture device.
+The user should be able to enter the location on the body of the SMT.
+For tattoos, there should be an option to record its color(s).

 Forensic Dental Image Capture Requirements